 Do I need a lot of acting experience to take the classes?

-No. All classes are geared for all experience levels.
+Most classes are geared for all experience levels.
 Please refer to the line up of offerings for any prerequisites.

 What’s the time commitment?

 Classes meet for 2 hour sessions, 8 times a quarter.
 There’s also additional reading and work outside of class in all the classes – meeting with a partner to rehearse, monologue rehearsal, and other class assignments.
 You can expect to 2 or 3 hours a week outside of class on rehearsal when you’re working on a scene with a partner.